manudss/akita-filters-plugin/README.md

 ### Paginator properties :  set paginator(paginator: MatPaginator)

 By setting MatPaginator for enable pagination with datasource.
-Used by Mat Paginator to define pagenation
+Used by Mat Paginator to define pagination

 ```typescript
 @ViewChild(MatPaginator, { static: true }) paginator: MatPaginator;